 Situated on seven acres in pastoral Canada, see how this 1878 heritage house was revived with modern design.
-You’ll be inspired with the renovations of this historic interior designer’s home!
+You’ll be inspired with the renovations of this historic interior decorator’s home!

 As you drive onto the property of the home known as BannockBurn 1878, it’s evident that there is history behind the lush landscape.
 Located near Southwestern Ontario’s Maitland River, the building of this estate was started in 1876 by pioneer Scotsman James McFarland.
 Back in the horse and buggy days construction was quite the affair of hand building one stone at a time.

 BannockBurn 1878 – Heritage House Design

 As with many old homes, when Cynthia Weber and her husband Kent first purchased the home it needed work.
 Previous remodels left much to be desired with peach walls and oddly placed kitchen cabinets.

 Abundant light illuminates the entry foyer that is painted in Cynthia’s signature black and white colors.
 Minimal furnishings include a large landscape painting by her late uncle, famed international artist Peter Etril Snyder.
 Cynthia holds the copyright to her uncle’s work and the story is quite fascinating.
 She is taking Peter’s work and making it available for present and future generations and it’s a must see on her website – HERE